tkruse/build-bench/README.md

 While Maven and Gradle are used by most Java projects in the wild, there are many alternatives to choose from.
 Comparing those is difficult.
 This project is a setup to run a buildprocess for java projects using multiple buildsystems.
 It can serve to benchmark buildsystems, or just to compare features.

 The project works mostly well using Apache commons-math as sample source.
+However, benchmarking of special features like bucks caching would benefit more from a multi-module setup.

 Manual installation of the different buildsystems is required.